Harish15/nestjs-todo-app/README.md

 3. GraphQL Playground customization (with auto-generated query/mutation tabs)
 4. Sorting, Filtering, and Pagination using MongoDB aggregation
 5. Interceptor for consistent API responses
+6. X-CSRF-Token
-6. Linting rules for better code quality
+7. Linting rules for better code quality
-7. Prometheus for monitoring.
+8. Prometheus for monitoring.
-8. Winston for logging
+9. Winston for logging
-9. JEST test cases.
+10. JEST test cases.
-10. Docker support added.
+11. Docker support added.
-11. Github actions
+12. Github actions
-12. Connected GitHub action with docker, so anytime new commit is pushed to repository the docker build will be auto created and pushed to docker hub
+13. Connected GitHub action with docker, so anytime new commit is pushed to repository the docker build will be auto created and pushed to docker hub

 ## Project setup